Blevs/blevs/content/blog/clojure-crash-course.md

 ```

 Instead, functions to work with strings are found in the `clojure.string`
 namespace.
-A further discussion of namespaces are needed, but for now we
+A further discussion of namespaces is needed, but for now we
 access their functions and variables by stating a namespace followed by a
 slash and the name of what we want to access.